apitestbase/apitestbase.github.io/_docs/en/ace-integration-unit-testing.md

 ![New Design](../../screenshots/ace/new-design.svg)

-Notice that the isolation is only needed in integration unit testing environment.
+Notice that the isolation is only needed in integration unit testing environment (developer's local machine or the CI/CD pipeline).
 Other environment such as ST (System Testing) or SIT (System Integration Testing) environment may not need it as the testing scope or strategy is different.

 On the other hand, configuring a message flow or queue differently in different environments is quite common in ACE project.

 ## Test Case Creation
 Based on the isolation, a positive test case for Flow1 would have these steps.